-Incorporation of the secondary stabilising agent shall be achieved using a reclaimer / stabiliser before the incorporation of the bituminous stabilising agent.
+Incorporation of the secondary stabilising agent shall be achieved using a reclaimer / stabiliser hooked-up to a fully laden water truck and shall occur before the incorporation of the bituminous stabilising agent.
 The exact location at the start and end of each of the stabilisation runs shall be marked out.